DotBowder/fudge/README.md

 Inspiration:    <br> YouTube Coding Train Challenge #90: Floyd-Steinberg Dithering <br> https://www.youtube.com/watch?v=0L2n8Tg2FwI

 Every pixel is adjusted based on the values of the pixels around it.
-As the pixel dist value is adjusted by holding the mouse click, the red, gree, and blue colors of the image are dispersed into different directions.
+As the pixel dist value is adjusted by holding the mouse click, the red, green, and blue colors of the image are dispersed into different directions.
 <pre>
 RED
    [p1r * 1/8],[p2r * 2/8],[p3r * 3/8]